newlongtonscouts/jekyll-theme-be-prepared/README.md

 colour: A hex colour value for the header and footer.
 The Scout brand purple is 7413dc.
 ```

-With these steps complete, you should have the start of a usable site, although features like the default socials bar will need configuring too.
+With these steps complete, you should have the start of a usable site, although features like the default socials bar will need configuring in ```_config.yml``` too.